$\Phi^4_2$ theory limit of a many-body bosonic free energy: Introduction

 whose logarithm gives the \textit{relative free energy} of the quantum model.
 We prove that it converges, in the limit $\lambda \rightarrow 0, \varepsilon \to 0$, towards the relative partition function of the classical model, formally given by $\mathcal{Z}$ in \eqref{eq: phi42 def}.
 We generalize estimates from ~\cite{LewNamRou-20}, making them quantitative as a function of $\varepsilon$ in order to allow it to converge to $0$ as fast as possible.
 Again, an important challenge is to allow for a physically relevant $\varepsilon$, meaning smaller as the typical distance between the particles, i.e

 with the particle number operator

 In fact we will manage to get $\varepsilon \sim N^{-1/24}$ essentially, with the other parameters of the Hamiltonian scaled as in~\eqref{eq:renorm param}-\eqref{eq:phys param}.
 This still brings us closer to the relevant regime~\eqref{eqcondition epsilon} than the previous work~\cite{FroKnoSchSoh-22}.
-A truly dilute regime however remains as a challenging open problem.
+A truly dilute regime however remains a challenging open problem.

-\textbf{Acknowledgments.} After starting this project (which is the master memoir of the first author, supervised by the second), we learned from P.T.
+\textbf{Acknowledgments.} After starting this project (which is the master memoir of the first author), we learned from P.T.
 Nam of the ongoing work that would culminate in~\cite{NamZhuZhu-25}.
 Many thanks to the authors of this paper for their friendly attitude towards the present work, in particular in the places where it overlaps with theirs.
 Several discussions with P.T.
-Nam, M. Lewin and A. Knowles were also helpful.
+Nam, M. Lewin and A. Knowles were aslo helpful.